patreshubham94/CalculatorExercise/subtraction.md

 When:Both the digits are negative.

-Then:Add two digits and put minus sign infront of result.
+Then:Add two digits and put minus sign in front of result.

 ## Scenario: One is positive and another is negative number